ajharvie/OLIA/doc/SerialRef.md

 Note: In above table, [x] represents floating point values and [n] represents integers.
 The square brackets should not be included in commands.

 ## Parsing OLIA's output

+OLIA makes an output every 100 ms, consisting of a string of values separated by spaces, terminating in a line break.
+These values are summarised in the table below, where the Index represents each value's position in the output string.

 | Index | Description | Type | Note |
 | --- | --- | --- | --- |